Roasted Butternut Squash Salad with Apple Cider Vinaigrette

 If cozy were a salad, it would be this Roasted Butternut Squash Salad with Apple Cider Vinaigrette.
 Trust me when I say, even during the chilliest winter months, you’ll want this on your dinner table.
 For starters, fresh kale, romaine, brown sugar roasted butternut squash, and crispy bacon are tossed with an apple cider vinaigrette.
 Then we top our salad with crunchy pepita seeds and Parmesan cheese.
 Each bite is filled with the season’s best flavors!

-- Butternut Squash - Sweet and slightly nutty, butternut squash is the base flavor in this fall salad.
+- Butternut Squash – Sweet and slightly nutty, butternut squash is the base flavor in this fall salad.
+If you can’t get enough butternut squash, be sure to check out my Chicken and Butternut Squash Soup.

 - Bacon – Salt cured bacon is the perfect salad topper.
 It adds texture and richness, without overwhelming the other flavors.